Tennis Related Shoulder Injuries

 Before your pain sidelines you, you’ll want to speak with your physician for a diagnosis, as there are several potential causes for your pain.
 These are the most common:

-- Bursitis of the Shoulder: Bursitis occurs when the fluid-filled sac that cushion bones, known as a bursa, becomes irritated and inflamed.
+Bursitis occurs when the fluid-filled sac that cushion bones, known as a bursa, becomes irritated and inflamed.
 This inflammation is caused or aggravated by overuse and repetitive injuries and can be quite painful.
 Stretching or anti-inflammatory medications can help combat bursitis.

-- Tendonitis: Just like your bursa can be irritated by overuse, the tendons in your shoulder may also become inflamed.
+Just like your bursa can be irritated by overuse, the tendons in your shoulder may also become inflamed.
 This condition is known as tendonitis.
 Again, stretching and anti-inflammatory medication can help combat it.

-- Torn Rotator Cuff: A rotator cuff is a group of four muscles that stabilize the shoulder.
+A rotator cuff is a group of four muscles that stabilize the shoulder.
 Occasionally, one or more of these muscles can become torn, leading to pain or difficulty raising your arm above your shoulder.
 Rotator cuff tears can be caused by repetitive athletic motion.
 Depending upon the severity of the tear, surgery may be necessary.

 Treating Shoulder Injuries